-By submitting a proposal to KYTC, the proposer agrees that the proposer's proposal and price shall remain effective for 180 days after the proposal due date.
+By submitting a proposal to KYTC, the proposer agrees that the proposer's proposal and price shall remain effective for 180 days after the proposal due date deadline for submitting the proposal.
 If proposer refuses to enter into a Contract if selected, prior to the expiration of the 180 day period, that proposer shall forfeit its bid bond pursuant to KRS 45A.185.